The only way to minimize the annoyance of car repair is to choose a high-quality

 tank.
 Caution: Never remove the radiator cap when the engine is hot; you

-might be scalded by spraying hot water and steam.
+could get scalded by spraying hot water and steam.

-these belts can be conveniently inspected for fraying, cracks, and loss
+of these belts can be conveniently inspected for fraying, cracks, and loss

 of tension.
 Check tension by pressing the belt with your thumb; it should